betterscientificsoftware/bssw.io/Articles/Blog/2021-05-experiences-bssw-community-bof.md

 * **The need to improve team productivity with virtual working**: We all discussed what strategies worked for us to improve team morale and productivity, during the remote working times of 2020-2021.
 Several methods such as having virtual team lunches, coffee time, water cooler discussions, techniques to productively organize meetings emerged from these discussions.

-**Avanthi:** How our readers and community members can get involved with BSSw.io?
+**Avanthi:** How can our readers and community members can get involved with BSSw.io?

 **Rinku**: Getting involved with the BSSw.io effort is as easy as reaching out of any member of the [editorial team](https://bssw.io/pages/team).
 We have tried to make the submission process straightforward and easy.
 We invite and encourage developers and researchers to share experiences and information with the rest of the community through BSSw.io, as the site grows to become a central outreach channel.
 We also have a mailing list, that is low-traffic and provides monthly updates about new content on the site - blog readers [can subscribe to it](https://bssw.io/pages/receive-our-email-digest).
 The [BSSw.io](https://bssw.io) site has comprehensive information on how to view current content and contributors, as well as how to [contribute content](https://bssw.io/contribute).
 We look forward to working with your teams and the entire community closely.